sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 let counter = new Counter(0n);
 // connect it to a signer
 await counter.connect(getDefaultSigner());

-const deployTx = await counter.deploy(1)
+// deploy the contract
-console.log('Counter contract deployed: ', deployTx.id)
+await counter.deploy(1)

 // set the current instance to be the first instance let current = counter;